AnimalLogic/maya-usd/README.md

 See https://www.al.com.au:8443/display/~eoinm/Options+for+dev+workflow+Transition+from+AL_USDMaya+to+maya-usd for background info

 ## Where are the docs?
-Autodesk have removed the AL_USDMaya docs from their repo.
-The most up to date docs are here https://github.al.com.au/rnd/AL_USDMaya/blob/develop/docs.
-We should probably move those docs to this repo
+The most up to date docs are here https://github.al.com.au/rnd/AL_USDMaya/blob/develop/docs, and https://github.al.com.au/rnd/maya-usd/tree/master/plugin/al/docs - we should reconcile the 2